My Dogs - A Lifetime of Wonderful Memories

 Old man age caught up with her.
 She became sick.
 The vet did not know what was wrong, but she was failing.
 She went fast.
 She was having trouble and was in discomfort one night.
 I was going to take her to the vet the next day.
 I dreaded this, because it surely meant putting her down.

 She was in such discomfort that I stayed up with her all night.
 Toward daybreak, she had trouble breathing.
 I picked her up and held her in my arms, petted, and talked to her.
-It was in the basement, not more than five feet from where I’m writing this.
+It was in the basement, not more than five feet from where Im writing this.
 As I held her, she passed away.

-I waited a while to make sure she had passed away and carried her to the pine tree line in front of my house at 311 Cocolamus Creek Rd , Millerstown , PA.
 I buried her in line with the trees.
 I buried her close to her son, Bart.
-I was so happy she had died in my arms on her own, and I didn’t have to give that dreadful order to the vet.
+I was so happy she had died in my arms on her own, and I didnt have to give that dreadful order to the vet.

 Bart: 1987-94.
 Pedigree Welsh Corgi, light tan in color just like his mother.
-Pedigree name: Mac’s Bartimaeus.
+Pedigree name: Macs Bartimaeus.
 Outstanding Characteristic: Intelligence and peacemaker.
 Nickname: Bartie.

-Bart was Taffy’s son.
-Taffy had a litter in Tennessee , and we chose Bart from it.
+, and we chose Bart from it.
 I named him after the blind Bible character named Bartimaeus.
 I just thought it was a unique name.
-When Bart was born we were in the process of moving to Harrisburg , PA.
-We had to delay our move until Bart was old enough to travel.
-Dogs come first.
+When Bart was born we were in the process of moving to

 What a wonderful dog he was.
 He was so smart and learned trick after trick.
 He was very close with my son John.
 John taught him all sorts of tricks like closing the door.
 If you asked Bart to close the door, he would get behind it and stand on his hind legs.
 He would then hop, push against the door and close it.

 The greatest thing about Bart was his greeting.
-When we would come home, he would greet us at the door and say “hello!”
+When we would come home, he would greet us at the door and say hello!
 I am not making this up.
 The entire family was a witness to this.
-He would twist his head and make a sound which clearly came out as “hello.”
+He would twist his head and make a sound which clearly came out as hello.

 He was also a great peacemaker.
 He would not tolerate any loud noise or fighting.
 Bart would get between whoever was yelling and his presence would stop the yelling.
-He wouldn’t bark or do anything but just stand there.
+He wouldnt bark or do anything but just stand there.
 He took on humanness.
 There was something about him that made you feel he could understand us as humans.
 He was like no other dog I had.
 He was an amazing dog.

 Like Taffy, all my memories of Bart are connected with the kids.
 He would go swimming with them and hikes.
 I do not have a great number of individual things to write about Bart, but that does not truly reflect on how special this dog was.
 The dog would amaze me every day how smart and human like he was.
 Bart was very special like Mac.
 I think Bart and Mac were very similar.

 One day Bart started coughing.
 That is not good when dogs do this.
 I took him right the vet.
 It turned out to be throat cancer.
-I took him to a specialist in Philadelphia but the veterinarian could do nothing for him.
-The tumor was growing and choking him.
+I took him to a specialist in

 The dreaded day came and the vet had to put him down.
 I remember what happened with Mac, so I paid the vet in advance.
 I asked the vet to take one last look at his throat to make sure there was no hope.
 I held Bartie and the vet looked.
 He said there was no hope.
 I told him to put Bartie down.
 That was the last thing I said to the vet.
 I held Bart in my arms and the vet gave him the shot.
 I felt the life go out of him.
 The vet checked to make sure Bart had passed away.

 I buried him in front of the house in Millerstown, at the pine tree line.
 Some years later, I would bury his mother near him.
 The trees I buried them between are gone now.
 A bug killed them.
 I do not know exactly where I buried the dogs.
 When I cut the grass or walk in that area, I wonder where they are buried.
-Like all my other dogs, I don’t forget them.
+Like all my other dogs, I dont forget them.

 Buddy: 1994-95.
 Pedigree: English Staffordshire Bull Terrier.
 Chestnut red.
-Pedigree name: Buddy (Can’t remember the rest) Outstanding characteristic: crazy.
+Pedigree name: Buddy (Cant remember the rest) Outstanding characteristic: crazy.

 I worked with a man named Tony Vuich.
 Tony loved dogs and was a virtual walking canine encyclopedia.
 He raved about the Staffy Bull Terriers and would tell me story after story about these dogs.
 Bart had passed away and I was looking for a second dog.
-So based on all Tony had to say about the Staffy Terriers, I found a pup in Lazella , GA.
+So based on all Tony had to say about the Staffy Terriers, I found a pup in

 Buddy came via airplane as a young pup.
 Everything was fine with him at first.
 He was great friends with John.
-Then as he got older it was clear he thought he was in charge of the house with Nancy .
-He became very jealous of her, and it got to the point he would charge anyone who got close to her.
+Then as he got older it was clear he thought he was in charge of the house with

-One day John was playing on the floor and Nancy and Buddy were on the couch.
-John came close to Nancy .
+.
 Buddy jumped off the couch and cut John near the lip.
 That was the final straw.
 I called the breeder who agreed to take Buddy back.
-It was very sad, because except when he was with Nancy , he was a nice dog.
+It was very sad, because except when he was with

 Toby: 1992 to 2006.
 Pedigree Bassett Hound, tan and white.
 Pedigree Name: Unknown.
 Outstanding characteristic: A number one character.
 Nickname: The Big Boy, King of Beasts.

-Nancy worked with a woman who owned Toby.
-She did not want him.
-One day, Nancy just came home with him.
+just came home with him.
 He was three years old at this time.
 He was really something.
 He was very big for a Bassett Hound, and had the long drooping ears and sad eyes.
 There are so many stories about Toby as he truly was a character.

-He loved Nancy and like Buddy would attack if I came near him.
+and like Buddy would attack if I came near him.
 I found out later the previous owner had mistreated him.
 The dog was full of fear.
 I tried everything to make nice with him.
 I would give him treats.
 He would eat it, and then try to bite me at the same time.
 I was determined to win his love.

 Toby was especially mean near his bed.
 If you went near him when he was on his bed, it was instant war.
 We had his bed in our bedroom.
 One night I got up for a bathroom run and came close to Toby.
 He charged off his bed and tried to bite me.
 That was the end of the line and I had enough.
-I don’t know if what I did next was correct, but it worked.
+I dont know if what I did next was correct, but it worked.
 I grabbed him by the neck and tail and body slammed him on the rug.
-I yelled you bad boy, this is my house and you won’t do this to me.
+I yelled you bad boy, this is my house and you wont do this to me.

 Ole Toby crawled out of the bedroom and down the hall toward the living room.
 I was hot after him.
 When we got to the kitchen, I stopped him and got a dog treat.
 He gulped it down along with a second one.
-This time he didn’t try to bite my hand.
+This time he didnt try to bite my hand.
 From that day on, he never again tried to bite or growl at me.
 I did not hurt him, just told him I was boss and his nonsense had to stop.
 Toby and I became great friends.

 Toby loved to eat and many of the stories about him revolve around food.
 One day, I was in the house and heard this awful noise in the garage.
 I ran out and there was Toby crying and carrying on because he could not get the lid off the dog food.
 I keep the dog food in a garbage can in the garage.
 He wanted to snack but could not get the lid off.
 He was frustrated and had his teeth on the lid trying to rip it up and off!
 He was so upset his teeth were chattering!
 I just laughed and laughed at him.

 Toby again was carrying on in the garage so I ran out.
 This time a woodchuck had gotten into the garage and Toby was warning us there was an intruder.
 He had the woodchuck cornered and was barking.
 I took Toby in the house and then opened the garage back door.
 It took a while, but I was finally able to get the woodchuck out.
-I watched it run off our property to the neighbor’s below us.
+I watched it run off our property to the neighbors below us.

 After about 10 minutes, I let Toby out.
 He sniffed all over the garage and followed the scent out the door.
 I watched as he made a zigzag movement and followed the direct path of the woodchuck.
 He went into the woods at the exact spot of the woodchuck.
 He would not listen and come back.
 I guess he tracked that chuck for a long time.
 Of all the dogs I had, none of them had a nose like Toby.
 The hounds have far greater smell than other dogs.